LiliyaSamigullina/LiliyaSamigullina/README.md

 - **Additional Course:** *Data Collection, Analysis, and Interpretation in Python*

 ## 🚀 Looking for Opportunities:
-I'm eager to apply my data analytics expertise in real-world business scenarios.
 Open to collaboration, new projects, and career opportunities!